madhurdevkota/CNN_notes/README.md

 - **Details**: This section, although optional, provides insights into gradient computation for learning in CNNs through backward propagation.

 ### Executive Summary
-In this project, we successfully implemented the key building blocks of Convolutional Neural Networks using numpy.
-We developed functions for zero-padding, convolution operations, and both max and average pooling.
-Each component was built with detailed numpy operations, ensuring an understanding of the underlying mechanisms driving CNNs.
-The forward and optional backward propagation aspects of CNN were covered, providing a comprehensive foundation for building and understanding more complex network architectures.
-This groundwork is essential for advancing in deep learning and applying CNNs to real-world problems in image and video recognition tasks.
+In this project, the key building blocks of Convolutional Neural Networks were successfully implemented using numpy.
+Functions for zero-padding, convolution operations, and both max and average pooling were developed.
+Each component was constructed with detailed numpy operations, ensuring that an understanding of the underlying mechanisms driving CNNs was achieved.
+The forward and optional backward propagation aspects of CNN were explored, providing a comprehensive foundation for the construction and comprehension of more complex network architectures.